steharr/ms2-/README.md

 <img src="assets/documents/testing/lighthouse_inital_game.png" alt="lighthouse scores initial" width="400"/>

-* Improving Accessibilty Score for Game Page
+* Improving Accessibility Score for Game Page
-   The results from the Lighthouse tool for accessibilty showed that the buttons on the side game console of the page did not have accessible names.
-In order to address this I gave each button element an `aria-label` attribute to clearly describe the action of the button.
+   The results from the Lighthouse tool for accessibility showed that the buttons on the side game console of the page did not have accessible names.
+In order to address this, I gave each button element an `aria-label` attribute to clearly describe the action of the button.
    The results also showed that the links on the side game console and Navbar did not have discernible names.
-In order to address this I also gave these elements an `aria-label` attribute.
+In order to address this, I also gave these elements an `aria-label` attribute.
 The final result after these changes are below:

 <img src="assets/documents/testing/lighthouse_final_game.png" alt="lighthouse scores final" width="400"/>

 ### User Stories Validation

 #### Site Owner:
-1. *As as developer I want to design a game I would enjoy playing*
+1. *As a developer I want to design a game that I would enjoy playing*
    I thoroughly enjoy playing the game.
 I find the main game loop very addicting.
 I often found myself getting lost in gameplay while I was carrying out testing.

-2. *As as developer I want to design a game with a basic artificial intelligence*
+2. *As a developer I want to design a game with a basic artificial intelligence*
    The enemy cat character has a basic artificial intelligence that responds to the users moves.
 This creates thrilling in-game chases.
 The cat has two layers of decision making which can be seen in the `activateEnemyAI` function of the **main.js** file.
 The cat first checks its distance to the mouse in the x and y axis.
 Whichever axis is larger, the cat will attempt to move.
 If this attempt is blocked by an obstacle then the cat carries out the second layer of decision making.
 This involves taking the axis of the initial attempted move and checking the opposite axis i.e. if the cat was blocked in x direction, the cat then checks the y axis for free paths.

-3. *As as developer I want to create something that I can use in my portfolio*
+3. *As a developer I want to create something that I can use in my portfolio*
-   This project has a high level of complexity and therefore is definately something I would include in my portfolio
+   This project has a high level of complexity and therefore is definitely something I would include in my portfolio

-4. *As as developer I want to design a game with some level of difficulty that requires strategic thinking* The game is challenging as the user has to outwit an advancing enemy character.
-There is multiple strategies which can be used depending on the level layout.
+4. *As a developer I want to design a game with some level of difficulty that requires strategic thinking* The game is challenging as the user has to outwit an advancing enemy character.
+There are multiple strategies which can be used depending on the level layout.

-5. *As as developer I want to design a game which is unique on each playthrough*
+5. *As a developer I want to design a game which is unique on each playthrough*
    This is achieved through the randomness of the in-game level generator.
-It is also achieved by the organic artificial intelligence of the cat which varies depending on the position of the users character.
+It is also achieved by the organic artificial intelligence of the cat which varies depending on the position of the user's character.

 #### Site Viewer:
 1. *As a user playing a game I want the base game mechanic to be satisfying*
    The base game chasing mechanic is very satisfying due to the intelligence of the cat.
-The cat character is quite menancing (particularly at the hard difficulty) due to the responsive nature of its movements.
-The user also is put under presssure due to the inclusion of a time limit.
+The cat character is quite menacing (particularly at the hard difficulty) due to the responsive nature of its movements.
+The user also is put under pressure due to the inclusion of a time limit.
 The combination of these two elements gives the user an adrenaline rush as they are playing the game.

 2. *As a user playing a game I want to be rewarded for progress*
    This story is satisfied by the inclusion of a score counter.
 The users score is calculated as they navigate through the level.
 The scoring system rewards moves that are in close proximity with the cat in order to encourage risk taking gameplay.
 If the user is successful in reaching the end game, they are also given statistics detailing how close they were to the cat.